mirj1209/bikesharing/README.md

 # Bikesharing with NYC Citibike Data from 2019

 This data is solely from August 2019.
+Tableau presentation can be found in https://public.tableau.com/app/profile/miranda.jimenez/viz/BikesharingCitibikeproject/FinalPresentation?publish=yes

 ## Overview